zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-services/business-services-integration.md

 ## Introduction

-This lab walks you through the steps to create Integration flow which invokes ERP Cloud REST API.
+This lab walks you through the steps to create an Integration flow which invokes ERP Cloud REST API.

-This Lab explores the use of Oracle Integration to invoke Oracle ERP Cloud Business Services which validates the data on fly and creates a Payables Invoice in ERP Cloud .
+This Lab explores the use of Oracle Integration to invoke Oracle ERP Cloud Business Services which validates the data on the fly and creates a Payables Invoice in ERP Cloud.
 As part of the lab you will build the following use case scenario:

-1. You create and activate an integration that invokes Business services for example: Financials Business Unit, Suppliers LOV and Invoice REST API.
+1. You create and activate an integration that invokes Business services for example Financials Business Unit, Suppliers LOV and Invoice REST API.
 The Integration flow validates data from source Request and conditionally creates Invoices after Validation.
 2. You then trigger the Integration flow from Oracle Integration Tester.
 3. Your integration receives the request, validates various data elements and finally creates an Invoice in ERP Cloud